modbase/python-exercises/anomaly-detection/readme.md

 Check the [IPython notebook](Anomaly Detection.ipynb) for more details.

 I tried to solve it with _k_-means to find the clusters and then find the points that are too far from the cluster's centroids by using the Euclidian distance.
+Outliers of a cluster are detected by using the median and the standard deviation of the distances of a cluster.

 This is a scatter plot of my attempt to solve this exercise: